 PCBs initially had tracks printed on one side only, later both sides, then multi-layer boards were in use.
 Through holes became plated-through holes (PTH) in order for the components to make contact with the required conductive layers.
 Plated-through holes are no longer required with SMT boards for making the component connections, but are still used for making interconnections between the layers and in this role are more usually called vias.

 - The tolerance on the diameter is +/-0.05mm

 - Average Cu plating thickness is min 20µm.

 - Any individual hole should have a min of 17µm Cu.

 - Any localized part of a hole wall should have 15µm Cu as a min.

 - The tolerance on the diameter please see Tolerances on a PCB.

-Also see our “design guidelines” page 8, our web section on drilled holes and our BLOG on the smallest possible distance between two holes.
+Also see our PCB Design Guidelines – Drilled Holes page, our Drilled Holes in the PCB page and our BLOG on the smallest possible distance between two holes.